Milles98/MillePortfolio/README.md

 #### Index.cshtml.cs:
 Code-behind for the main page, containing a list of GitProject objects to be displayed.
-Also contains cone-behind for the contact form, utilizing System.Net.Mail and System.Net to send emails.
+Also contains code-behind for the contact form, utilizing System.Net.Mail and System.Net to send emails.

 #### Contact.cshtml.cs:
 Code-behind for the contact form, utilizing System.Net.Mail and System.Net to send emails.